 Disclaimer: The stock analysis presented below should not be taken as a buy/sell recommendation.
 The circumstances of the company and the economic environment may have changed since the date of this stock analysis.

 Strong foothold in gear space

 The Company is consistently focusing on technology upgradation and enhancement with an objective to enhance the overall performance.
-Despite the slowdown witnessed in the automobile sector in the last 12-18 months, Bharat Gears has continued with its modernisation programme.
+Despite the slowdown witnessed in the automobile sector in the last 12-18 months, Bharat Gears has continued with its modernization programme.
 The Company has entered into technology collaborations and licensing agreements with world leaders for respective product groups which facilitate access to advanced technologies and will help the company in manufacturing premium quality products.
 For example, recently BGL ordered for the highly sophisticated Klingelnberg CNC gear cutting machine (C 50).
-And entered into a technical tie up with Holcroft Michigan, for manufacturing furnaces and collaboration with ZF Friedrichshafen for manufacturing gear boxes.
+And entered into a technical tie-up with Holcroft Michigan, for manufacturing furnaces and collaboration with ZF Friedrichshafen for manufacturing gearboxes.
 The tie-ups considerably enhanced the competitive position of the company in the domestic markets and also helped in improving reputation with clients.